-Unlike the online version, QuickBooks Desktop doesn’t include unlimited support in its one-time fees for the Pro and Plus versions.
-Support, data backups and upgrades retail for $199.95 a year for Pro and $299.95 per year for Premier.
-The enterprise version includes customer support, upgrades, and data backups.
+Unlike the online version, QuickBooks desktop doesn’t include unlimited support in its initial fees for the Pro and Plus versions.
+Support, data backups and upgrades retail for $299.99 a year for Pro and $499.99 per year for Premier.
+The enterprise version includes customer support, upgrades and data backups.

 All versions include self-serve online support, featuring an online knowledge base, video tutorials and a community forum where QuickBooks users answer questions from users.

 Both the online and desktop versions are widely named among the top options for business accounting software.
 QuickBooks online reviews include high ratings (4 or 5 stars out of 5) for overall satisfaction, value and features.